 How are prenatal diagnostic tests different from screening tests?

 Prenatal screening tests show only whether you are at high risk or low risk of having a baby with a particular disorder.
 They cannot tell you whether the baby actually has the disorder.

 What is a birth defect?

-A birth defect is a physical problem or intellectual disability that is present at birth, although some birth defects may not be noticed until the child is older.
+A birth defect is a physical problem that is present at birth, although some birth defects may not be noticed until the child is older.

 What is a genetic disorder?